Europe heat wave sparks massive wildfire in Spain, record temperatures in France | DW | 27.06.2019

 On Thursday, France's weather service, Meteo France, said it recorded the country's highest-ever temperature for the month of June, at 42 degrees Celsius (107.6 Fahrenheit) in Grospierres, a village in the country's southeast.

-Meteo France said temperatures in parts of southern France could climb to between 42 and 45 degrees Celsius on Friday, which could break the high temperature record.
-Parts of Spain and Italy are also expected to top 40 degrees.
+Meteo France said temperatures in parts of southern France could climb to between 42 and 45 degrees Celsius on Friday.

 France's weather service said Thursday four administrative regions in the country's south had been placed on red alert, with outdoor sports events and festivals to be postponed.
 Parents would be allowed to keep their children home from school.